-While there’s no option for customization, it’s easy to find all types of pet foods and treats on both Chewy and Petco.
+While neither service offers customization, it’s easy to find all types of pet foods and treats on both Chewy and Petco.
 My comparison focuses on the dog food section in each store, but the same is true about cat food and meals for other pets.

 On Chewy, it’s easy to find kibbles, patés, chunks, broths, supplements, and treats from a wide range of brands.
 I like the Premium Food section the best because I want to make sure my Jamie only eats foods prepared with human-grade ingredients designed by top brands.

 Petco features a similar selection of foods, with the extra option of Minimally Processed Dog Food.
-Here pet parents can find healthy and nutritious meals specially prepared to keep nutrients and enzymes intact.
+Here, pet parents can find healthy and nutritious meals specifically prepared to keep nutrients and enzymes intact.
 These meals may be lightly cooked or may contain raw ingredients, so it’s important to read the description.

-Speaking of description, both stores feature detailed and easy-to-understand product descriptions and a complete list of ingredients with a Guaranteed Analysis.
+Both stores feature simple yet detailed product descriptions and a complete list of ingredients with a Guaranteed Analysis.
 However, Chewy provides extra details such as caloric content and more detailed feeding instructions so I have to give this store the advantage.

 Cats and dogs with special dietary needs or health concerns have a dedicated section on both sites – on Chewy, it’s called Veterinary Diets and on Petco, you have Veterinary Diets (for dogs) and Veterinary Cat Food.
 Here, you can find anything from diet food to foods for diabetic pets and more.